neerukonda9/JPMTEST/README.md

  1. results created/updated when search article in google, shows results form other sources
  2. source and articles within 2 days are valid

-How Run Tests
+How To Run Tests
 =============
 Tests can be run with Maven or with Intellij

-1.Run tests with maven
+1.Run with maven
 ---------------
  Open command prompt and navigate to pom.xml location ;
  Run "mvn clean integration-test"